scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator
 * Attribution Information:

-An introduction and rationale for the *Kits for Cultural History* projects at the University of Victoria Makerlab.
+Nina Belojevic provides an introduction and rationale for the *Kits for Cultural History* projects at the University of Victoria Makerlab.
+The kits help humanists explore questions and topics related to cultural history.
+They are not intended to be simple instruction manuals, with step-by-step instructions to complete, but rather encourage inquiry, modification, and reflection.
+Examples include: *Electric Jewels*, which explores 19th-century electric jewelry, and *Tennis for Two*, which looks at the first video game.
+The kits exemplify that praxis is deeper than simply eschewing prodecure or problem solving.

+One obvious way to integrate these into the classroom is to try recreating the projects themselves.
+From there, see if students can create their own, and document the process through which they create their kits.

 ### “Lying about the Past”